mitsuba-renderer/drjit/docs/custom.rst

    to what direct application of automatic differentiation would produce.

 4. Automatic derivative propagation through Enoki's :ref:`symbolic loops
-   <symbolic-loops>` is not supported.
+   <recording-loops>` is not supported.
 They will always require extra steps as
    outlined here and in the section on :ref:`differentiating loops
    <diff-loop>`.